tahoma2d/tahoma2d/doc/how_to_build_win.md

 To run the program with stop motion support, you will need to copy the .dll files from opencv2, libjpeg-turbo and the Canon SDK into the folder where your project is built.

-## Run the Program - see also Alternative below
+## Run the Program - see also: Alternative - Setup and Run in Debug Mode
 ### Set Up the Program's Path
 1. - [ ] Copy the entire contents of $tahoma2d/toonz/build/Release to an appropriate folder.
 2. - [ ] Open a Command Prompt and navigate to `QT_DIR/msvc2015_64/bin`.